The Vox AC30/4: black panels, split-front cabinets

 Note that the brochure illustrates a control panel for the new circuit of the AC30/6.

-It is clear, however, that a number of AC30/4s were fitted with Celestion CT3757s or early T530s (hammertone/oyster finish, as the CT3757, no "bell" dust cover) - see this page.
+It is clear, however, that a number of AC30/4s were fitted with Celestion CT3757s or early T530s (hammertone/oyster finish, as the CT3757, no "bell" dust cover) - .
 Numbers of TV Front AC30/4 Twins are likely to have had these speakers too.

 Components, assembly, etc.

 Chassis in the main were assembled at the Vox works at 115 Dartford Road.
-For pictures of the site and the factory, see this page (on the Vox AC100 website).
-In Spring 1961, Westrex took over the assembly of AC30/6 chassis, but evidently not all AC30/4s.
-Farming production of the former out will have simplified production considerably.
+For pictures of the site and the factory, (on the Vox AC100 website).
+In Spring 1961, Westrex took over the assembly of AC30/6 chassis too.
+Runs of AC30s - of both varieties - are likely to have been assembled at Dartford Road too.

-Notes on how to read component date codes, are available here.
+Notes on how to read component date codes, are .

 The transformers for both the AC30/4 and AC30/6 were made by Haddon ("Haddon Transformers Ltd." of South Ruislip), the choke by Radiospares.